Skip to content

 What speed should I drive when towing with an electric vehicle?

 Aerodynamic drag increases with the square of speed, and a trailer amplifies this.
-Reducing highway speed from 70 to 55 mph while towing can recover 15–25% of the range penalty.
+In this model, slowing from 70 to 55 mph with a large enclosed trailer adds roughly 45% more towing range (88 to 127 miles for an F-150 Lightning class truck).
 Most EV towing guides recommend 55–60 mph as the optimal balance between trip time and efficiency.
 Safety is also a factor — trailers are less stable at higher speeds.

 Which electric vehicles have the best towing range?

 Vehicles with large batteries and efficient drivetrains tow best.
-The Ford F-150 Lightning Extended Range (125 kWh), Rivian R1S (128 kWh), and Tesla Model X (100 kWh) lead in towing-capable range.
-Even so, expect 150–200 miles of towing range in realistic conditions — about half their unladen rating.
-Purpose-built electric trucks with 150+ kWh batteries are extending this to 200+ miles while towing.
+The Ford F-150 Lightning Extended Range (131 kWh), Rivian R1S (128 kWh), and Tesla Model X (100 kWh) lead in towing-capable range.
+Realistic expectations depend on the trailer: around 200 miles with an open trailer, 130–150 miles with a travel trailer, and as little as 90–130 miles with a tall enclosed box (the instrumented Edmunds and Consumer Reports results for the Lightning and R1T).
+Purpose-built electric trucks with 150+ kWh batteries stretch each band further.

 More Range & Trip calculators